 Constellational Diasporas

-In this body of work, I investigate how botany became important to the commercial and territorial expansion of Europe beginning in the 18th century.
-I trace the journey of the Persian Hogweed from Iran to Buckingham Palace, where it was prized as an ornamental plant and eventually reached Canada and the U.S. after the Second World War.
-As a pawn used in international botanical diplomacy, the Persian Hogweed was desirable until it was no longer useful to this type of political and economic trade.
+This body of work investigates how botany became integral to the commercial and territorial expansion of Europe beginning in the 18th century.
+The journey of Persian Hogweed is traced from Iran to Buckingham Palace, where it was valued as an ornamental plant, and later to Canada and the U.S. after the Second World War.
+Once a tool in international botanical diplomacy, the Persian Hogweed was coveted until it ceased to serve its purpose in political and economic exchanges.

-With the sculptural installation The Constellational Diasporas, I offer a retelling of the plant’s journey across the Atlantic Ocean from a perspective that restores its value as a cherished ingredient in the culinary traditions of Iran.
-A large quantity of Persian Hogweed seeds were brought over by my mother when she visited me in Canada for the first time.
-While bringing seeds into Canada is normally prohibited, the seeds of this plant fell into an acceptable gray zone, given their use as a spice.
-In this work, a single seed is suspended resin which fills a small sphere of hand-blown glass.
-These roughly 700 spheres of multiple hues of blue evoke the aquatic, floating like clusters of cells.
-Scattered and constantly ‘en route,’ they float in a liminal space of kinship, simultaneously separate and together.
-This gift from mother to daughter is thus transformed into a poetic expression of longing and the safeguarding of cultural memory.
+The sculptural installation retells the plant’s journey across the Atlantic Ocean, offering a perspective that reclaims its significance as a cherished plant.
+A large quantity of Persian Hogweed seeds was brought to Canada by the artist’s mother during her visit.
+In the installation, a single seed is suspended in resin within a small sphere of hand-blown glass.
+These roughly 700 spheres, in varying shades of blue, evoke the fluidity of aquatic forms, floating like clusters of cells.
+Scattered and in constant motion, they occupy a liminal space of kinship, simultaneously separate yet united.
+This gift from mother to daughter transforms into a poetic expression of longing and the safeguarding of cultural memory.

 Troubled Garden: Study for Migratory Roots >>